Meghanarajvinakota/art-of-mandalas/README.md

 2. CLOUDINARY_URL - Your Cloudinary API key
 3. PORT = 8000
 4. DISABLE_COLLECTSTATIC = 1 - this is temporary, will be removed for the final deployment
-5. DATABASE_URL - Your ElephantSQL database URL
+5. DATABASE_URL - Your Postgres database URL

 #### Heroku to deploy